JMB-Technology-Limited/AndroidPhotoExtract/README.md

 It's an Android library that lets the user pick a photo from somewhere on the device and returns all kinds of information to the user.

+Note it does not provide any UI - it sends out an Intent to whatever apps the user has on the device and is familiar with and lets them handle it.
+It then attempts to interpret the returned result.

 ## Why do you need a library to do that?

 Because depending on which app the user used to pick a photo, the information returned will be different.
 Dealing with that in your app is a real pain!
 This library abstracts over all that, and tries to return the information in a standard format.